jfinocchiaro/jfinocchiaro.github.io/_teaching/F24_fairness.md

 <h3> Grading and late policies </h3>
 Due dates will generally be at 5:00pm.
 If your homework is uploaded by the time I go to download everyone's submissions, that is okay.
 Sometimes I might download submissions right away, but I might not always.
 This allows some flexibility so that submissions at 5:05pm are less stressful, but waiting on the order of a day enters the danger zone.

-Beyond this, I will subtract 2 percent off your grade per day that your assignment is late
+Beyond this, I will subtract 2 percent off your grade per day that your assignment is late.

 | Mode of participation | Portion of grade | Examples |